JWB INTERNATIONAL (SHANGHAI) CO., LTD.

 A liquid temperature element employs mercury confined within a bulb and stem.
 Although mercury offers quick response and high accuracy, it is no longer favored in most process applications.
 Instead, mercury is primarily used in glass stem thermometers for non-process industries, such as measuring body temperature.

-Electronic based Temperature Instrument
+Electronic-based Temperature Instrument

-Resistance Temperature Detector
+Resistance Temperature Detector (RTD)

 A Resistance Temperature Detector (RTD) operates on the principle that a metal’s resistance changes with temperature.
 RTDs are widely used in process measurement because they offer excellent stability, accuracy, and repeatability.